searjo/Visualization_in_R/README.md

 # Visualization_in_R
-Sample of data visualization techniques in R
+Sample of data visualization techniques in R. The data is a subset of UK Housing price data, which can be found at the following source: https://landregistry.data.gov.uk/